 In Wessex, the Patient Safety team has shared the COPD discharge bundle dashboard with local COPD teams to allow them to identify how the bundle is being used and where developments in practice might improve patient care.
 The Wessex Patient Safety team are supporting the use of the dashboard offering quality improvement support and providing opportunities for COPD teams to collaborate across the region to promote shared learning.
 This approach hopes to improve patient experiences by supporting local teams to use the COPD discharge bundle.

 UPDATE: 29 April 2020

-As the Wessex Patient Safety team recognises that it is especially important to keep COPD patients well at the moment, we are therefore keen to offer our support to our COPD teams where we are able to.
-Therefore, if you work within any of the Wessex COPD teams and feel that there are ways that the Wessex Patient Safety team could appropriately continue to support you, please contact the Programme Co-ordinator by the link below.
+As the Wessex Patient Safety team recognises that it is especially important to keep COPD patients well at the moment, we are therefore keen to offer our support to our COPD teams where possible.
+Therefore, if you work within any of the Wessex COPD teams and feel that the Wessex Patient Safety team could appropriately continue to support you, please contact the Programme Co-ordinator by clicking the Contact Us button below.